House of Saud: Succession

 Succession has been from brother to brother since the death of the founder of modern Saudi Arabia.
 Abdulaziz was succeeded by his son Saud who was succeeded by his half-brother Faisal.
 Faisal was succeeded by his brother Khalid who, in turn, was succeeded by his half-brother Fahd.
 Fahd was succeeded by his half-brother Abdullah, and Abdullah by his half-brother Salman, the current King.
 Salman appointed his half-brother Muqrin as Crown Prince in January 2015 and removed him in April 2015.
 Even Abdulaziz's youngest son was to turn 70 in 2015.
 Abdulaziz, in 1920, had said that the further succession would be from brother to brother, not from father to son.

 King Salman ended the brother-to-brother succession and appointed his 56-year-old nephew Muhammad bin Nayef as crown prince in April 2015, thus making the next succession from uncle to nephew.
-At the same time, King Salman appointed his son, Mohammad bin Salman, as deputy crown prince, thus making the next succession from cousin to cousin, as Muhammad bin Nayef is the cousin of Crown Prince Muhammad bin Nayef.
+At the same time, King Salman appointed his son, Mohammad bin Salman, as deputy crown prince, thus making the next succession from cousin to cousin, as Muhammad bin Salman is the cousin of Crown Prince Muhammad bin Nayef.
 However, in June 2017, Salman elevated Mohammad bin Salman to crown prince, following his decision to strip Muhammad bin Nayef of all positions, making his son heir apparent to the throne, and making the next succession from father to son, for the first time since 1953, when Saud bin Abdulaziz Al Saud succeeded his father, the founder of Saudi Arabia, Ibn Saud.

 Amid international outcry over the killing of Jamal Khashoggi, members of the Saudi royal family were allegedly distressed over the prospect of the crown prince becoming the next king.
 It was reported that dozens of princes and members of the Al Saud family were interested in seeing Prince Ahmed become the next king instead.
 During his London tour, Prince Ahmed criticized the Saudi leadership.
 He was also one of the three members of the ruling family to oppose Mohammad bin Salman becoming the crown prince in 2017.

 Wealth

 In June 2015, Forbes listed businessman Prince Al-Waleed bin Talal, a grandson of Abdulaziz, the first king of Saudi Arabia, as the 34th-richest man in the world, with an estimated net worth of US$22.6 billion.

-As of 2020, the combined net worth of the entire royal family has been estimated at around $100 Billion, which makes them the richest royal family among all monarchs, as well as one of the wealthiest families in the world.
-While some estimates of the Royal Family's wealth put the figure as high as $1.4 trillion, which includes holdings in Saudi Aramco.
+As of 2020, the combined net worth of the entire royal family has been estimated at around US$100 billion, which makes them the richest royal family among all monarchs, as well as one of the wealthiest families in the world.
+Some estimates of the Royal Family's wealth put the figure as high as $1.4 trillion, which includes holdings in Saudi Aramco.